-It’s getting to be that time of the year again.
-The time when Tax Day is fast approaching and you start hearing conflicting things from friends and family about what is—and what isn’t—okay when filing your taxes.
+It’s getting to be that time of the year again—when Tax Day is approaching and you start hearing conflicting things from friends and family about what is—and what isn’t—okay when filing your taxes.
 There’s a lot of misinformation out there about various deductions, loopholes, and write-offs that can get you into hot water if you blindly follow someone else’s bad advice.
-So, in an effort to save you from pulling a Wesley Snipes and ending up on the IRS’ radar, we’re sharing some of the most common tax myths—and what you can do to protect yourself.
+So, in an effort to save you from pulling a Wesley Snipes and ending up on the IRS’ radar, we’re sharing 10 of the most common tax myths—and what you can do to protect yourself.

-Myth number two: You can claim pets as dependents
+Myth #2: You can claim pets as dependents

 No matter how much you love your pets, you can’t claim them as dependents.
 This hasn’t stopped hundreds of people each year from attempting to count Rex, Rover, and Skitters the cat as actual dependents.
 While there’s no denying that pets do meet the requirement of getting more than half their financial support from their owners, there’s still one small technicality…they’re not humans!
 Falsely claiming a dependent is considered fraud and should be avoided at all costs.

-Myth number three: The IRS is legally obligated to file a return for you
+Myth #3: The IRS is legally obligated to file a return for you

 The IRS does have the right to verify your return, but sitting on your couch waiting for them to file a return for you is likely to leave you sorely disappointed.
-LIke the initial myth that taxes are voluntary, this myth stems from language alluding to the fact that the IRS can compile a return on your behalf if they suspect fraud.
-Unfortunately, this in no way means you are off the hook from having to file your own tax return.
+Like the myth that taxes are voluntary, this myth stems from language alluding to the fact that the IRS can compile a return on your behalf if they suspect fraud.
+Unfortunately, this in no way means you're off the hook from having to file your own tax return.

-Myth number five: Home office deductions = instant audit
+Myth #5: Home office deductions = instant audit

-Myth number six: Students don't have to pay taxes
+Myth #6: Students don't have to pay taxes

 This myth is actually partially true.
-A student is not required to pay taxes if they earned less than $9,000 during that tax year.
+A student that is a dependent of someone else is not required to pay taxes if they earned less than $12,550 (for 2021) during that tax year.
 However, it’s typically in the student's best interest to file taxes anyway, because if they had an employer who withheld money for tax purposes, they are probably due a refund.

-Myth number seven: Money made over the Internet is tax free
+Myth #7: Money made online is tax free

 This myth is just plain false.
 It’s not hard to see how a rumor like this might have gotten started, since most people doing business online aren’t filling out a W-9 and having their income reported to the IRS.
-However, in the eyes of the IRS, money made online is no different than income earned offline.
+However, in the eyes of the IRS, income earned online is no different than offline.
 Regardless of the medium, if you sell a product or service and end up making more than $400, you’re required to declare that income on your tax returns.

-Myth number eight: I don't make enough money to get audited
+Myth #8: I don't make enough money to get audited

-Myth number nine: My accountant is liable for any mistakes
+Myth #9: My accountant is liable for any mistakes

-Whether or not you hire an accountant, you are still ultimately responsible for any mistakes.
-Because of this, it’s always best to not simply assume your accountant has everything taken care of, but instead to take a few minutes and double check your return before it is filed.
-In many cases your accountant will help you through the process if you’re unfortunate enough to be audited, but the bottom line is that you’re the one the IRS is going to be coming after.
+Whether or not you hire an accountant, you're still ultimately responsible for any mistakes.
+Instead of simply assuming your accountant has everything taken care of, it’s always best to take a few minutes and double check your return before it's filed.
+In many cases, your accountant will help you through the process if you’re audited, but the bottom line is that you’re the one the IRS is interested in.

-Myth number ten: I don't have time to do my own taxes
+Myth #10: I don't have time to do my own taxes

-Seriously?
-Having already covered the fact that taxes aren’t voluntary (it was the first myth, for crying out loud), there shouldn’t be any question about whether or not you’re going to file.
-With the numerous options, including online, available to make filing your taxes easier than ever, “I don’t have time” shouldn’t enter into the equation.
+Having already covered the fact that taxes aren’t voluntary, there shouldn’t be any question about whether or not you’re going to file.
+With numerous options available to make filing your taxes easier than ever, “I don’t have time” shouldn’t enter into the equation.
 No one enjoys filling out their taxes.
 Okay, no one normal.
 But that still doesn’t mean you can’t figure out a way to get them done.